There’s a very simple way to find out how good a tennis coaching program is.

 Why is match play so important?

-Players who play more than once a week, improve dramatically more than those who don’t.
+In my experience, players who play more than once a week tend to improve dramatically more than those who don’t.

-And there is a big difference between coaching, and playing competitively where players are required to know how to score, call balls in and out, combine effectively with their partner, and learn how to win and lose (that last point being probably the most important).
+And there is a big difference between just learning the technique of forehands, backhands and serves, and playing competitively where players are required to know how to score, call balls in and out, combine effectively with their partner, and learn how to win and lose (that last point being probably the most important).

-That’s why I’ve added free matchplay sessions into our junior coaching program in 2019 – because tennis is a whole lot more fun when you’re getting better at it.
+That’s why I’ve added free additional match play sessions into our junior coaching program in 2019 – because tennis is a whole lot more satisfying when you’re getting better at it.
+And I’ve always thought that that is the really fun part of tennis.